Practical Guide: Personal Income Tax (IRPF)

 Table of Contents

-IRPF(Impuesto sobre la Renta de las Personas Físicas) is a direct tax applied to Spanish tax residents on income generated in Spain, but also on worldwide income.
-In other words, regardless of where the income comes from (Spain or abroad), the tax applies to all the earnings of a person living in Spain permanently or for an extended period.
-The system is progressive, meaning that the tax rate increases with income.
+The IRPF (Impuesto sobre la Renta de las Personas Físicas) is a direct tax applied to tax residents in Spain on income generated in Spain, but also on their worldwide income.
+In other words, regardless of where this income comes from (from Spain or abroad), the tax applies to all the earnings of a person living in Spain permanently or for an extended period.
+Its system is progressive, meaning that the tax rate increases with income.

-• Spanish tax residents, i.e. anyone who lives in Spain for more than 183 days a year (non-consecutive) or has economic interests in Spain.
+• Spanish tax residents, i.e., any person who lives in Spain for more than 183 days per year (non-consecutive) or who has economic interests in Spain.

-• Family: spouses and minor children resident in Spain can also be taken into account when determining tax residency.
+• Family: spouses and minor children residing in Spain may also be taken into account when determining tax residence.

 What income is taxable?